ryzhkin/react-image-crop/README.md

 # Last updates:
-9.1.2 - Fixed an issue where the aspect ratio (aspect: 16/9) was not maintained when resizing the cropper frame from the top-left handler after selecting an image.
+9.1.2 - Fixed an issue where the aspect ratio was not maintained when resizing the cropper frame
+        from the bottom-left corner after selecting an image.
 The cropper now retains the correct aspect ratio during resizing.